 - Bring the ATV to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the brake pedal applied, shift the drive select lever to the park position.
+With the brake pedal applied, shift the drive select lever to the park position. - 4.
+Turn the fuel cock to "OFF".

 Accessories and loading

 Genuine Yamaha Accessories